traefik/traefik/docs/content/providers/kubernetes-gateway.md

 ??? warning "Deprecated"

-    The Kubernetes CRD provider option `nativeLBByDefault` has been deprecated in v3.2, and will be removed in the next major version.
+    The Kubernetes Gateway provider option `nativeLBByDefault` has been deprecated in v3.2, and will be removed in the next major version.
     Please use the `nativeLB` option instead.

 Defines whether to use Native Kubernetes load-balancing mode by default.